 of the Sage reels found today are a No. 3 size and appear similar to the

 B.C.
 Milam reels.
-One noticable difference between them is that Sage used Buffalo horn for the crank knob
+One noticeable difference between them is that Sage used Buffalo horn for the crank knob

 and Milam used ivory.
 All Sage reels are collectable and scarcer than Milam reels.